Wine (software)

+Wine is primarily developed for Linux, macOS and FreeBSD.
+Developers can compile Windows applications against WineLib to help port them to Unix-like systems.
+No code emulation or virtualization occurs, except on Apple silicon Mac computers, where Rosetta 2 is used to translate x86 code to ARM code.

 In a 2007 survey by desktoplinux.com of 38,500 Linux desktop users, 31.5% of respondents reported using Wine to run Windows applications.
-This plurality was larger than all x86 virtualization programs combined, as well as larger than the 27.9% who reported not running Windows applications.
+This plurality was larger than all x86 virtualization programs combined, and larger than the 27.9% who reported not running Windows applications.